ZhengYuan-Public/zhengyuan-public.github.io/_posts/2019-06-04-PythonNotes.md

 ## Metaprogramming

-> Metaprogramming is about creating functions and classes whose main goal is to manipulate code.
+> Metaprogramming is about creating functions and classes whose main goal is to **manipulate code**.
+{: .prompt-info }

 ### Decorators